About our Thorsten Lindberg Murals

-The Milwaukee Theatre is home to nine murals by the WPA artist Thorsten Lindberg.
+The Miller High Life Theatre is home to eight murals by the WPA artist Thorsten Lindberg.
 He was an accomplished artistic craftsman, nationally recognized for his technical skill in watercolor.
 Much of Lindberg’s work dating from the 1930s and early ‘40s features historical subjects of national, statewide, and local significance.

 Thorsten Lindberg’s life

 Lindberg was born January 13, 1878 in Stockholm, Sweden.
 Although he studied art at the Royal Academy in Stockholm and studied architectural drafting and design at the Stockholm School of Applied Arts, he was mostly a self-taught artist.
 He immigrated to the United States in 1900 and worked several years as an advertising art director at a commercial art and sign company in Chicago.
 In 1905 Lindberg met, courted, and married Alma Esser.

 Lindberg then resided in Minneapolis for two years before coming to Milwaukee in 1911.
 From 1911 to 1915 Lindberg was employed as an artist for the Meyer-Rotier Company, a local printing and binding firm.

 Lindberg then returned to Minnesota, where he was an instructor in the Fine Arts Department of the University of Minnesota.
 He left teaching and moved to Omaha, Nebraska to work for a large printing company, the Acorn Press.
 In 1933 Lindberg moved again to Milwaukee, where he stayed until his death from cancer on September 22, 1949.
 His wife, who was ill at the time of Lindberg’s death, died 10 weeks later, also from cancer.